Valery Soyfer: Biography

 Born in 1936 in Gorky.
 He graduated from the Moscow Timiryazev Agricultural Academy and the Faculty of Physics of the Lomonosov Moscow State University.
 He is a foreign member of the National Academy of Sciences of Ukraine, a member of the New York Academy of Sciences, the Russian Academy of Natural Sciences, the Academy of Pedagogical and Social Sciences, and a number of other academies in the world.

 In the USSR, he worked at the Kurchatov Institute of Atomic Energy, Institute of Poliomyelitis and Viral Encephalitis, and Institute of General Genetics of the USSR Academy of Sciences.
 In 1970–1978, was head of Laboratory of Molecular Genetics of the USSR Lenin Academy of Agricultural Sciences (Vaskhnill), in 1974–1978 – scientific director of the All-Union Research Institute for Applied Molecular Biology and Genetics (he was the creator of this institution).
 In 1976, became involved in human rights advocacy, was fired from his scientific positions on December 31, 1978.
 His Soviet citizenship was stripped in 1988 and he emigrated to the United States in the same year.

 From 1988 to 1990, was a distinguished university visiting professor in the Department of Molecular Genetics and the Center of Biotechnology of Ohio State University in Columbus.
 From 1990 to 993, he was Clarence Robinson Professor and in 1993–2016 is the distinguished university professor at George Mason University, and in 1990–2015 – director of the Laboratory of Molecular Genetics at this university.

 He has published 35 books (25 in Russia, 6 in the US and England, 1 in Germany, 1 in Vietnam, 1 in Estonia and 1 in Czech Republic).
 Almost 350 scientific articles published in international and national journals and collective monographs (118 of them in English; 4 in German, 4 in French, 2 in Swedish, 2 in Lithuanian, 2 in Czech, the rest in Russian); 45 articles in encyclopedias (4 of them in English).
 Almost 60 scientific-popular articles published in Russian, English, German, French and Spanish.
 More than 100 abstracts were presented at national and international conferences, symposia and congresses (37 of them in English).
-Almost 60 articles appeared in newspapers, including The Washington Post, The New York Times, The Los Angeles Times, The Baltimore Sun, The Chicago Tribune, El Pais, Figaro, Izvestiya, Nezavisimaya Gazeta, Rossiyskaya Gazeta, Kommersant and others.
+Almost 60 articles appeared in newspapers, including The Washington Post, The New York Times, The Los Angeles Times, The Baltimore Sun, The Chicago Tribune, El País, Figaro, Izvestiya, Nezavisimaya Gazeta, Rossiyskaya Gazeta, Kommersant and others.